 One useful way is to store or move things into archives or storerooms for a while.
 Chances are, your child has more toys than he or she can remember or play all at once, or even once a week.
 Out of sight, out of mind, and it saves space, and giving more opportunity for more things to be unpacked, played and left lying around.
 Then occasionally, open an old box of toys or books, and viola, new fun and interesting things to do once again!

 6. Balance discipline with rewards

 For those with more than one child, the challenges may multiply.
-But it can a challenge can be either positive or negative, and hopefully as your first child grows and mature, that can also be another positive reinforcement or source of help with your younger children.
+But it can a challenge can be either positive or negative, and hopefully, as your first child grows and matures, that can also be another positive reinforcement or source of help with your younger children.

 This article was first published in The New Age Parents e-magazine